MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/design/Document-Group-Policy-Structure-and-AppLocker-Rule-Enforcement.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Document Group Policy Structure and applocker Rule Enforcement
+# Document Group Policy Structure and AppLocker Rule Enforcement

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-This planning topic describes what you need to investigate, determine, and record in your application control policies plan when you use applocker.
+This planning topic describes what you need to investigate, determine, and record in your application control policies plan when you use AppLocker.

 ## Record your findings
-To complete this applocker planning document, you should first complete the following steps:
+To complete this AppLocker planning document, you should first complete the following steps:

 1. [Determine Your Application Control Objectives](determine-your-application-control-objectives.md)